edenia/antelope-tools/README.md

 #### Considerations for Windows

-If you are using Windows you need to install [WSL](https://docs.microsoft.com/en-us/windows/wsl/install) in version 2, to install a Linux distribution on Windows for run the project.
+If you are using Windows you need to install [WSL](https://docs.microsoft.com/en-us/windows/wsl/install) in version 2 and install a Linux distribution on Windows to run the project.
 In the Linux distribution is where you need to install git, node, yarn and Hasura CLI.

 Additionally, you need WSL to use Docker Desktop as an intermediate between Windows and the Linux distribution.
 Otherwise, if you have a computer with low hardware specifications, it's recommended to use Linux instead of Windows with WSL.